 Below is a High Dynamic Range (HDR) cylindrical panorama of the Palace Green in Colonial Williamsburg.
 It was taken about 9AM using a Sigma 15mm diagonal fisheye lens.
 While the 15mm diagonal fisheye produces a more detailed image than the 8mm circular fisheye, it produces a somewhat softer, less detailed, image as compared with a standard wide angle rectilinear lens.
 A much higher resolution and sharper image could be produced using a wide angle, or even a telephoto, rectilinear lens, but it would take considerably more time and many, many more images to complete the panorama.
 There is a place for each lens choice depending on the requirements and budget.
-As I discussed above, good web performance of a panorama download will render anything more than an 8mm circular fisheye and a four direction capture unecessary in most, by not all circumstances.
+As I discussed above, good web performance of a panorama download will render anything more than an 8mm circular fisheye and a four direction capture unecessary in most, but not all circumstances.
 Clicking on the image below to get the full resolution photo will demonstrate the problem with higher resolution panoramas.
 It takes a while for them to load over a standard internet connection.